basharast/A2IPrompt/README.md

 ## Standalone (Developers)

-If you want to use the translation engine in your project use `converter_standalone.js`
+If you want to use the translation engine in your project use `converter_standalone.js` or `converter_standalone.ts` for `TypeScript`

+note that `.ts` version will report error for missing `encoder` function, you need to import that (`GPT-Tokenizer`) manually or disable the line if you're not intersted in tokens counter

 ```js
 //Create instance first